C$ 504 Find Cheap Flights from Montreal to Japan

 • Passengers traveling aboard Air Canada from Montréal-Pierre Elliott Trudeau International Airport can find a relaxing place to wait for their flight inside the Maple Leaf Lounge location found in the International Terminal.

-Top 5 airlines serving from Montreal to Japan
+Reviews of the top 5 airlines flying from Montreal to Japan

 Need help choosing which airline to fly with from Montreal to Japan?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.